yuzhiliu/graphqa/README.md

 ```shell
 python3 -m graphqa.predict
 ```
+This will load the data into Neo4j database.
+Currently there is only command line interface available.

 ## Some technical details about the model

 We will not go into details of the [seq2seq](https://google.github.io/seq2seq/) model here.
 Instead, let's look at some other technical details that are used on top of seq2seq.

 ### Bahdanau Attention